tttapa/VSCode-Docker-Cpp/README.md

 Building and debugging C++ applications in a Docker container using Visual Studio Code.

+## Edit 5/11/2019: Use the Visual Studio Code Remote - Containers extension

+When I originally created this repository, this was a good solution to the problem I had to solve.
+However, I think there's a better solution available now: the [**Visual Studio Code Remote - Containers** extension](https://code.visualstudio.com/docs/remote/containers).
+I'd highly recommend using that approach for new projects.

 ## Installation

 Install [Docker](https://www.docker.com) and [Visual Studio Code](https://code.visualstudio.com),